María Lionza (statue)

 María Lionza is a large statue depicting the titular goddess, María Lionza, riding a tapir.
-It is located between lanes of the Francisco Fajardo freeway next to the University City campus of the Central University of Venezuela, in Caracas.
-The original, which is currently located in a university warehouse, was created by Alejandro Colina in 1951 to sit outside the stadium for that year's Bolivarian Games.
-In its place on the highway is a cast made by Silvestre Chacón in 2004; the replacement has received negative reactions, and its construction damaged the original.
+The original is located on Sorte mountain in Yaracuy, said to be the goddess' home.
+A replica is located between lanes of the Francisco Fajardo freeway next to the University City campus of the Central University of Venezuela, in Caracas.
+The original was created by Alejandro Colina in 1951 to sit outside the university's Olympic Stadium for that year's Bolivarian Games; it was moved to the highway in 1953 and, after several years in storage with the replica on display in its place, was illicitly relocated to Sorte in 2022.
+The replica is a cast made by Silvestre Chacón in 2004; it has received generally negative reactions, and its construction damaged the original.
+It remains on the highway, while another replica is also at Sorte.

 Colina often depicted indigenous figures like María Lionza, and it is said to be his most famous sculpture.
 In the statue, the goddess is shown nude, which is unusual for representations of her.
 Nevertheless, the statue, and versions of it, are worshiped by her followers.

 Background

 The statue is of Venezuelan goddess María Lionza, a cult figure and nature goddess from Yaracuy; the artist, Alejandro Colina, made many sculptures based on indigenous folklore.
 In the 1920s he spent eight years living in some of western Venezuela's indigenous communities, and later chose to depict related iconography in his monumental sculptures.
 According to Venezuelan folklorist Gilberto Antolínez, in the 1940s Colina was also involved in a movement to mythologize María Lionza.
 Antolínez recalled: "In 1939 we created a social movement aimed at extolling the ancestral values of Venezuela.
 I myself, the sculptor Alejandro Colina, and the architect Hermes Romero joined together in a group [...]
 We organized a series of conferences and popularizing events and [...] used such occasions to 'mythologize' María Lionza, both in her legend and in the sculpture that nowadays stands on the main Caracas highway".

 Social anthropologist Roger Canals, who directed the 2016 film A goddess in motion: María Lionza in Barcelona, noted that in the religious cult of María Lionza, idols were not traditionally used, with most worship occurring in natural spots up to the early 20th century.
 María Lionza's followers grew in number the 1950s, and so depictions of her increased.
 Though the depictions of her in rituals and on altars vary, the most common are either that of her face, showing a fair-skinned mestizo queen, or an image based on Colina's statue, depicting an indigenous Venezuelan.